 Spiral Column

-A pedestal is a compression member having a height less than three times its least lateral dimension.
-Pedestals need not be reinforced and may be designed with plain concrete.
+A pedestal is a compression member whose unsupported height is less than three times its least lateral dimension.
+It primarily transfers compressive load and is often used between footing and column.

 Short Reinforced Column